 What You’ll Do

-The VP of Marketing & Communications will be responsible for the development, integration, and implementation of a broad range of marketing activities relative to the strategic direction and positioning of the organization and its leadership.
-This is a new position and will be instrumental in elevating our digital and off line communications to engage audiences and help win on our campaigns.
+As VP of Digital & Communications, you will be responsible for the development, integration, and implementation of a broad range of marketing, communications, and storytelling activities relative to the strategic direction and positioning of the organization and its leadership.
+This is a brand new senior leadership position and will play an instrumental role in elevating our digital and offline communications alike to engage audiences and to win our campaigns.
 This position reports directly to the CEO and while the responsibilities can evolve over time, they include these buckets of work:

 Vision, Strategy, and Leadership

-- Create integrated, multi-channel marketing and communications strategies that allows Conservation Colorado to articulate and achieve its mission
+- Create integrated, multi-channel marketing, communications and storytelling strategies that allows Conservation Colorado to articulate and achieve our mission

 - Develop and oversee the Conservation Colorado brand, ensure its consistent usage and adjust for resonance with key audiences, topical events and cultural competence

-- Ensure an integrated approach that promotes the work and engages the audiences of the Protégete and Colorado Outdoor Business Alliance programs and connects it to the broader organization.
+- Ensure an integrated approach that promotes the work and engages the audiences of Protégete, our Spanish-language focused organizing and leadership program, and the Colorado Outdoor Business Alliance and connects both to the broader organization.

-- Work with the CEO and other peers to help develop the Conservation Colorado membership program and strategy including meeting goals for racial diversification of membership, own/implement portions of that strategy as determined by the membership program plan
+- Work with the CEO and other peers to help develop the Conservation Colorado membership program and strategy including meeting goals for racial diversification of membership, and own or implement portions of that strategy as determined by the membership program plan.

-- Develop strategy and oversee creation of digital and printed content, materials, and publications including the Conservation Colorado website, blog posts, social media, newsletters, brochures, event invites, and online supporter stewardship communications
+- Develop strategy and manage staff and vendors in creation of digital and printed content, materials, and publications, including the Conservation Colorado website, blog posts, social media, newsletters, brochures, event invites, and online supporter stewardship communications.

-- Oversee the use of new tactics and tools that put Conservation Colorado on the cutting edge of effective marketing and communications
+- Oversee the use of new tactics and tools that put Conservation Colorado on the cutting edge of effective marketing, communications and storytelling.
+Experimentation in this is encouraged and rewarded.

-- Recruit and manage a communications team to support the development and execution of the communications strategy, including directly supervising the Communications Director and Digital Director
+- Manage a communications team of five to support the development and execution of the communications strategy, including directly supervising the Communications Director and Digital Director.

-- Establish and monitor staff performance and development goals, assign accountabilities, set objectives, establish priorities, conduct annual performance appraisals, and administer salary adjustments.
+- Utilize established systems/protocols to monitor staff performance and development goals, assign accountabilities, set objectives, establish priorities, conduct annual performance appraisals, and administer salary adjustments.

 - Oversee the day-to-day activities of the communications team including budgeting, planning, and staff development.